 When it comes to writing, most of what you’ll find are style guides that tell you how to compose an error message or when to say “okay” instead of “got it.”
 We have plenty of rules and best practices, but I don’t think we have meaningful guiding principles.

 At Medium I began to wonder… why not?
 I wanted to anchor my own functional writing to something deeper than personal taste.
 I went back to my roots and looked for inspiration in psychology and neuroscience, and — consider yourself warned — this is going to get nerdy.

-In the spirit of Dieter Rams, I propose three simple guiding principles.
+I’ll share three guiding principles that I found helpful in my own work, and some of the inspiration behind them.
 First, be clear.
 Second, be a friend.
 And third, be expressive.
-You may find this a bit obvious; sometimes obvious things have the most to teach us.
+You may find some of this obvious; sometimes obvious things have the most to teach us.
 There is always nuance, and it’s amazing how often we forget the simple things.

 I found it helpful to visualize a hierarchy of needs.
 This helps us see how these ideas relate to one another.
 Each layer supports the one above it.
 A friendly conversation without clarity is confusing.
 And a strong personality without social grace is irritating.
 Each layer also amplifies the one below it.
 Striking the right tone makes a reader more receptive to your message.
 And if you do it with the right personality, they might remember it.